Jump to a section:

 - Master’s degrees are not required for entry-level jobs in government, but it may be something you want to pursue later in your career.
 Some programs you might consider include Public Policy, Public Affairs and Public Administration.

 Many opportunities in the federal government that require a security clearance and background check will recruit in the fall or sometimes for full-time, a full year in advance.
 Timelines vary for state and local government opportunities, but overall most federal, state and local governments normally hire interns and full-time employees based on immediate needs.
-Some positions may become available in late spring/early summer, so you should continue to look for opportunities throughout the academic year and beyond.
+The average length of time from application to offer for federal positions that do not require a security clearance is between 90-100 days.
+Thus, for May graduates many positions may become available in late spring/early summer, so you should continue to look for opportunities throughout the academic year and beyond.
 Review the Public Service and Government Community page for examples of recruiting timelines of PSG industries.

 Background Checks & Security Clearances